FIR filed against Chirag Paswan’s cousin for allegedly raping woman

 The MP had said: “I categorically deny any such claim or assertion that has been made against me.
 All such claims are blatantly false, fabricated, and are part of a larger criminal conspiracy to pressurise me professionally, and personally by threatening my reputation.”

-The woman filed the police complaint complaint in May, her lawyer told The Indian Express.
+The woman filed the police complaint in May, her lawyer told The Indian Express.
 “We moved an application before a Delhi court in July,” the lawyer said.
 “The court directed the police to lodge an FIR against MP Prince Raj and his cousin Chirag Paswan.”

 An unidentified police officer told PTI: “The court’s direction came on Thursday and a case has been registered under relevant sections at the Connaught Place Police Station.”